NethServer/docs/administrator-manual/en/ha.rst

 Fencing with IPMI
 -----------------

-Many servers have a built-in management interface often known with commercial names like ILO (HP), DRAC (Dell) or BMC (IBM).
+Many servers have a built-in management interface often known by commercial names like ILO (HP), DRAC (Dell) or BMC (IBM).
 Any of these interfaces follow the IPMI standard.
 Since any management interface controls only the node where it resides, you must configure at least two fence devices, one for each node.